aglowacki/uProbeX/docs/compile.md

  Note that if you have Qt installed though the QT installer, you don't need to have qtbase or qtcharts, you will have to point cmake to them.

+ Note: Building on RedHat 9 you will need to checkout an older tag of vcpkg.
+   * git checkout tags/2022.11.14

 * vcpkg set Linux

-   ** ./bootstrap-vcpkg.sh
+   * ./bootstrap-vcpkg.sh

-   ** ./vcpkg install hdf5 netcdf-c yaml-cpp zeromq opencv tiff jsoncpp qtbase qtcharts
+   * ./vcpkg install hdf5 netcdf-c yaml-cpp zeromq opencv tiff jsoncpp qtbase qtcharts

 * vcpkg setup windows

-   ** .\bootstrap-vcpkg.bat
+   * .\bootstrap-vcpkg.bat

-   ** .\vcpkg install hdf5 netcdf-c yaml-cpp zeromq opencv tiff jsoncpp qtbase qtcharts --triplet x64-windows
+   * .\vcpkg install hdf5 netcdf-c yaml-cpp zeromq opencv tiff jsoncpp qtbase qtcharts --triplet x64-windows

 * cd ../build

 * cmake `-DCMAKE_TOOLCHAIN_FILE=../vcpkg/scripts/buildsystems/vcpkg.cmake -DBUILD_WITH_ZMQ=ON ..`

-* make
+* make -j 8

 * cd ../../uProbeX